MirkoHernandez/denote-folgezettel/Readme.md

 ### denote-fz-dired-top-level-notes

-Opens a dired buffer with all the top level notes.
+Opens a dired buffer with all the top level notes (all the notes that include only numbers).